-- Section 683.310 makes clear that this chapter does not apply to judgments or orders made or entered under the Family Code.
-Reimbursement for child support under Welfare and Institutions Code Section 11350 is treated in the same fashion, as provided in Family Code Section 4502(a).
-The second sentence of subdivision (c)(1) is misplaced in this section pertaining to the time for - filing an application for renewal.
-The period of enforceability of support orders is governed by Family Code Section 4502(a).
-The optional renewal procedure in Family Code Section 4502(b) - continues the substance of subdivision (c)(2) of this section.
+39 Comment.
+Subdivision (c) of Section 683.130 is deleted as unnecessary because it duplicates 40 rules in the Family Code.
+See Fam.
+Code § 4502.
+This is not a substantive change.
+The exemption from renewal requirements for support orders in subdivision (c)(1) is unnecessary because 1 Section 683.310 makes clear that this chapter does not apply to judgments or orders made or 2 entered under the Family Code.
+Reimbursement for child support under Welfare and Institutions 3 Code Section 11350 is treated in the same fashion, as provided in Family Code Section 4502(a).
+4 The second sentence of subdivision (c)(1) is misplaced in this section pertaining to the time for 5 filing an application for renewal.
+The period of enforceability of support orders is governed by 6 Family Code Section 4502(a).
+The optional renewal procedure in Family Code Section 4502(b) 7 continues the substance of subdivision (c)(2) of this section.
 See also Fam.
-Code § 290 (methods of enforcement). - Staff Note.
-An alternative approach would be to leave subdivision (c)(2) in Section 683.130, but the logic of the suggested reorganization is to move special Family Code rules out of this chapter of the Enforcement of Judgments Law, consistent with its original structure which is reflected in Section 683.310.
+Code § 290 (methods 8 9 of enforcement).
+The Note.
+An alternative approach would be to leave subdivision (c)(2) in Section 683.130, but the 10 logic of the suggested reorganization is to move special Family Code rules out of this chapter of 11 12 the Enforcement of Judgments Law, consistent with its original structure which is reflected in 13 the Enforcement of Judgments Law, consistent with its original structure which is reflected in Section 683.310.
 It is hoped this will eliminate one source of confusion.
 A complete severance of the Enforcement of Judgments Law and the Family Code is neither possible nor desirable.
 There are many special support enforcement provisions in the Enforcement of Judgments Law.
 See, e.g., Code Civ.
 Proc. §§ 695.211 (notice of interest on child support arrearages) [probably misplaced], 695.221 (crediting satisfaction of support payments), 697.320 (judgment lien based on installment support judgment), 697.360 (judgment lien under modified support judgment), 706.030 (earnings withholding orders for support), 706.031 (earnings assignment orders for support).

-Code Civ.
+21 Code Civ.
 Proc. § 683.310 (amended).
 Time for filing renewal application

-- SEC.
-2. Section 683.310 of the Code of Civil Procedure is amended to read: - 683.310.
-Except as otherwise provided in Section 4502 of the Family Code, this chapter does not apply to a judgment or order made or entered pursuant to the Family Code. - Comment.
+SEC.
+2. Section 683.310 of the Code of Civil Procedure is amended to read:

+683.310.
+Except as otherwise provided in Section 4502 of the Family Code, this chapter does not apply to a judgment or order made or entered pursuant to the Family Code.

+Comment.
 Section 683.310 is amended to accommodate other exceptions in the Family Code and the possibility of future revisions in the Family Code.
+This is a technical, nonsubstantive and the possibility of future revisions in the Family Code.
 This is a technical, nonsubstantive change.
 Family Code Section 4502 provides an important exception, making the ministerial renewal scheme available as an option for support judgments.
 Moreover, Family Code Section 291 makes this chapter applicable to enforceability and renewal of judgments for possession or sale entered under the Family Code.

-Code Civ.
+32 Code Civ.
 Proc. § 699.510 (amended).
 Issuance of writ of execution